 Prof. David M W Powers is Professor of Computer Science and Director of the Centre for Knowledge and Interaction Technology and has research interests in the area of Artificial Intelligence and Cognitive Science.
 His specific research framework takes Language, Logic and Learning as the cornerstones for a broad Cognitive Science perspective on Artificial Intelligence and its practical applications.
-Prof. Powers is known as a pioneer in the area of Natural Language Learning, Unsupervised Learning and Evaluation of Learning, and was Founding President of ACL SIGNLL, as well as initiating the CoNLL conference.
+Prof. Powers is known as a pioneer in the area of Parallel Logic Programming, Natural Language Learning, Unsupervised Learning and Evaluation of Learning, and was Founding President of ACL SIGNLL, as well as initiating the CoNLL conference.
 His previous positions include Telecom Paris, University of Tilburg, University of Kaiserslautern, Macquarie University, as well as work with industry, and commercialization of research through several start up companies.
 Prof. Powers is also a Visiting Professor at the Beijing University of Technology and Beijing Sports University, and serves on several programming committees and editorial boards and being Editor-in-Chief of the new Springer journal Computational Cognitive Science and the book series Cognitive Science and Technology.

 2010 C.TESOL (ITAA), Lingua Edge (Teaching English as a Second or Other Language)

 2001 Dip.TA (ATAA), Securities Institute Australia (Technical Analysis)

 1989 PhD, University of New South Wales (Computational Psycholinguistics)

 1979 B.Sc.(Hons), University of Sydney (Computer Science/Pure Maths)

 2011-13 Beijing NSF Grant, "Facial Expression extraction using FACS and D-S Evidence